ft-exhell/blockchain-developer-bootcamp-final-project/README.md

     - If you want to play around with the local frontend, copy the mnemonic phrase for later use in Metamask, otherwise it will be buried under Ganache updates
 - Go back to the previous terminal window
 - Run `truffle console --network mainnet_fork`, this will give you access to Ganache
-- Run `migrate --reset`, this for you to be able to run the app on Ganache
+- Run `migrate --reset`, this is for you to be able to run the app on Ganache
 - Run `test`

 ### Frontend